kruvcraft21/SKScript/README.md

 >[Usage example](https://youtu.be/cCPVSVR1AgI)
 21. Can charge the waveguide (Function: CHARGE THE WAVEGUIDE)
 22. Can add all possible buffs (Function: ADD ALL BUFFS)
+23. Can increase already existing attributes (This is all that drinks give) (Function: INCREASE ADDED ATTRIBUTES)
 </details>